Protect Yourself During Lyme Season Protect Yourself During Lyme Season

 Protect Yourself During Lyme Season

-With the warm weather picking up, a lot of us are spending more time outdoors and that means we need to be careful about ticks.
-Read on to learn how to gear up on your prevention practices.
+With warmer weather slowly making its appearance, many of us are spending more time outdoors – which means we need to be alert when it comes to ticks!
+Read on to learn how to gear up for the summer months and improve your prevention practices.

 Dress Appropriately

-Long sleeves, pants, and socks are the way to go when hiking or walking through brushy areas.
-Tucking your pant legs into those high socks is a great way to be extra careful that ticks can’t climb up the leg.
-Of course, if it’s too hot outside, opt for the high socks at the very minimum.
-Opt for light-colored clothing so that ticks stand out against it if they do get on you.
+Long sleeves, pants, and high socks are the way to go when hiking or walking through brushy areas.
+Tucking your pant legs into those high socks is a great way to be extra careful to preventing ticks from climbing up the leg.
+Of course, if it’s too hot outside, opt for high socks at the very minimum.
+Light-colored clothing is ideal, as it will be easier to notice the presence of a tiny black “dot”; this will ensure any ticks stand out easily if they do hitch on a ride on you.
 Lastly, aim to wear closed-toe shoes when adventuring outdoors.

 Tick Check

-Once you're finished with those beautiful hikes, make sure to do a thorough tick check afterwards on yourself, your children, AND your pets!
-Ask your veterinarian about tick prevention strategies for your furry friends.
-Be sure to also check your shoes before getting into the car or house–you don’t want to track any ticks inside.
+Once you're finished with those beautiful hikes, make sure to do a thorough “tick check” afterwards on yourself, your children, AND your pets!
+Be sure to also check your shoes as well before getting into the car or house – you don’t want to track any ticks inside.

 Check out Bug Bouncer by DesBio